Building Catspense - From Idea to Architecture

 - Zod for validation schemas

-This is the core innovation I'm most excited about.
+This is the part that matters most.
 Here's how it works:

 interface EmailParser {